Policy statement

 We take reasonable steps to ensure your personal information is protected from misuse, interference, loss and unauthorised access, modification or disclosure.

 When LFA no longer requires your personal information, we will take reasonable steps to destroy, delete or de-identify your personal information in a secure manner.
-However, we may sometimes be required by law to retain certain personal information.
+Retention periods may vary depending on the type of information, the reason it was collected, and our legal, regulatory, funding, audit and operational requirements.

 If you have any concerns or complaints about how we have handled your personal information, please contact us using the details provided below.
 We take all complaints seriously and will investigate and respond to your complaint within a reasonable timeframe, usually within 30 days.